brutella/hkcam/README.md

 v4l2-ctl --set-fmt-video=width=1280,height=720,pixelformat=YU12
 exec hkcam --data_dir=/var/lib/hkcam/data --verbose=true
 ```
+CAUTION:  Making changes to this file can lead to a misconfigured system which will result in an un-responsive camera inside the 'Home' app.

+The following parameters my be invoked by adding them to the exec hkcam line

 | Flag | Default value | Description |
 |--------- | -------------- | ----------------- |